Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Compiling The Program (Using CMake)
 ------------------------------------

-Assuming you followed the :doc:`installation instructions <../Installation>` the program we just wrote should be in a folder, and the library should be in a directory called Isobus-plus-plus, like this:
+Assuming you followed the :doc:`installation instructions <../Installation>` the program we just wrote should be in a folder, and the library should be in a directory called AgIsoStack-plus-plus, like this:

 .. code-block:: bash

    ls
-   Isobus-plus-plus main.cpp
+   AgIsoStack-plus-plus main.cpp

 To get everything compiling into a program using CMake, let's add a CMakeLists.txt file.